Proposals for 2023 Dual Perspectives

 Each participant should be familiar with the overall objectives of the session and of the material likely to be covered by the other speakers.

-Note that the Program Committee does not permit the inclusion of moderators or speakers who have participated in [mini]symposia, Basic-Translational-Clinical Roundtables, or the Dual Perspectives sessions in the past two annual meetings (Neuroscience 2019 and 2021).
-The session should also include speakers from different institutions and regions.
+Note that the Program Committee does not permit the inclusion of moderators or speakers who have participated in [mini]symposia, Basic-Translational-Clinical Roundtables, the Dual Perspectives, or Storytelling sessions in the past two annual meetings (Neuroscience 2021 and 2022).
 The session should also include speakers from different institutions and regions.

 Diversity and inclusion are organizational priorities of SfN and programming must ensure representation of all members.
 SfN encourages and promotes participation, accessibility, active representation, and leadership from diverse populations.
 Recognizing that diversity advances the field of neuroscience, SfN encourages membership and participation, regardless of race, ethnicity, national origin, gender, gender identity, sexual orientation, economic status, disability, age, or religion.
 Beyond promoting diversity, the Society promotes an environment that is supportive of all diverse groups in the interest of advancing science.